ARE Series: Project Development & Documentation | PPD

 Understand how different materials and systems are connected to each other (anchor bolts, welds, curtain wall connections)

-Understand what materials are elastic, and which are brittle.
+Knowing which materials are elastic and which are brittle.

 What happens when too much water is added to concrete?
 What about not enough?